by captaincomic (Updated on 2016-03-18)

 Configure this setting inside Preferences > Workspace.
 It will open up the editor on demand and auto-sync the changes when you save in that external editor.

 Switching Between Design and Code Mode

 In order to expose a class member for a Code Mode Behavior as a configurable attribute, you need to annotate it.
+This is using the Metadata feature of the Haxe language.
 The easiest way to learn the syntax is by example.

 //Expose your attributes like this: @:attribute("id='1' name='Display Name' desc='A Text Attribute'") public var attributeName:String; @:attribute("id='2' name='My Color' desc='A Color Attribute' type='color'") public var color:Int; @:attribute("id='3' name='Action 1' desc='A Control Attribute' type='control'") public var action1:String; // The "type" property can be in uppercase too, like a constant @:attribute("id='1' name='Move Speed' desc='A Number Attribute' type='NUMBER' default='20.0'") public var moveSpeed:Float;